zirkelc/serverless-exports-plugin/README.md

 Only exports that are configured will be generated.
 There are no default values, so if you want to generate an export you need to configure it.

 ## Example
-The plugin runs during `serverless deploy` and `serverless package` commands.
+The plugin runs during `serverless deploy`, `serverless package` and `serverless info` commands.
 However, the stack outputs are only available after the stack has been deployed.
 Therefore, the plugin will only generate the stack outputs during `serverless deploy`.

 ```yaml
 service: acme-service